karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

   RFC9432:
   RFC2136:
   RFC2119:
+  RFC1035:
+  RFC3596:

 informative:

 --- abstract

-This document specifies an update to {{RFC9432}} such that the primary DNS server for a zone can bootstrap the underlying zonefile using information contained within a catalog zone.
+This document specifies an update to {{RFC9432}} such that the primary DNS server for a zone can bootstrap the underlying zone file using information contained within a catalog zone.

 --- middle